Flux-Point-Studios/yuti/CICD_DEPLOYMENT_GUIDE.md

 **🎉 Happy Deploying!**

-*This guide documents the lessons learned from resolving dual deployment conflicts and establishing a reliable Flutter web deployment pipeline for BlueLight.*
+*This guide documents the lessons learned from resolving dual deployment conflicts and establishing a reliable Flutter web deployment pipeline for Yuti.*